vitessio/website/content/en/docs/16.0/reference/features/tablet-throttler.md

 Vitess also accepts the SQL syntax:

 - `SHOW VITESS_THROTTLER STATUS`: returns the status for all primary tables in the keyspace.
-The result has one row per tablet, and indicates whether it's enabled and what's the threshold being used.
+See [MySQL Query Extensions](../mysql-query-extensions/#show-statements).

 #### Example: Healthy primary tablet